By David Joel Miller.

 In the early stages of recovery, the thought of being alone is scary, particularly being alone with nothing to keep you busy.
 Avoiding your own thoughts is a common way to avoid negative thoughts, but you know they are still there.

 Some days it is as if your own mind is out to get you.
 Your mind may be a scary place but that head of yours is the only home your mind will ever have.
-Can you learn to live comfortable in that neighborhood?
+Can you learn to live comfortably in that neighborhood?

 There are ways to clean up that dangerous neighborhood in your head.
 Dr. Kelly McGonigal tells us “Your mind can be a safe place to be.”